 Nancy leads strategy, planning, and implementation of the Center’s higher education professional learning program.
 She develops protocols and innovative tools for scalable professional learning activities that incorporate best practices for adult learning and embody student success strategies that align with the principles of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
 Nancy also develops the DCMP regional approach to providing implementation assistance within Texas.

 Before Joining the Dana Center

-Nancy taught applied learning, cognition, and motivation courses at The University of Texas at Austin and Austin Community College.
-She currently provides training and ongoing support for instructors of such educational psychology courses.
+Nancy taught applied learning, cognition, and motivation courses at The University of Texas at Austin, Austin Community College, and Temple College.
+She currently teaches learning frameworks courses at ACC and provides training and ongoing support for instructors of such educational psychology courses.

 Nancy previously taught undergraduate courses at The Stephen M. Ross School of Business at the University of Michigan–Ann Arbor and has worked with undergraduate foundations and first-year signature courses in business at UT Austin.